Psy-Fer/interARTIC/README.md

 InterARTIC is a web application designed to ease the use of the convoluted [ARTIC pipeline](https://github.com/artic-network/artic-ncov2019).
 InterARTIC supports both Nanopolish and Medaka pipelines.

-# Full documentation

-The complete documentation can be accessed at [here](https://tthnguyen11.github.io/interARTIC/)

 # Quick start